-These financial statements of the Company were approved and authorized for use by the Board of Directors on April 26, 2022.
+These consolidated financial statements of the Company were approved and authorized for use by the Board of Directors on March 8, 2023.

 Basis of presentation

 The consolidated financial statements of the Company have been prepared on an accrual basis and are based on historical costs, except for certain financial assets and liabilities, including derivative instruments, which are measured at fair value.
 The consolidated financial statements are presented in United States dollars ("USD") unless otherwise noted.